best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 Palio Expert 2.0 Racquet

-Stiga Masters Two Star Table Tennis Racket
+Stiga Elite Table Tennis Racket

 Best Value